English Cocker Spaniel: Temperament

 The English Cocker Spaniel ranks 18th in Stanley Coren's The Intelligence of Dogs, being of excellent working/obedience intelligence.

 With a good level of socialisation at an early age, Cocker Spaniels can get along well with people, children, other dogs and other pets.
-This breed seems to have a perpetually wagging tail and prefers to be around people; it is not best suited to the backyard alone.
+This breed is friendly and prefers to be around people; it is not best suited to the backyard alone.
 Cockers can be easily stressed by loud noises and by rough treatment or handling.
-When trained with a soft hand and plentiful rewards, the Cocker Spaniel will be an obedient and loving companion with a happy, cheerful nature.
+When rewarded and trained kindly, the Cocker Spaniel will be an obedient and loving companion with a happy, cheerful nature.